 Higher long-term rental costs.
 Based purely on footprint, the monthly rent per square foot is often higher for a serviced office than a standard commercial lease.
 That’s because the serviced office comes with — well, services, and the longer term commitment of traditional office leases.

 The flatmate problem

 Most serviced offices have multiple tenants.
 Larger tenants will often rent their own suite of meeting rooms and even whole floors or buildings.
-For those sharing bathrooms, break rooms, kitchens, meeting rooms, and parking areas, there’s which other tenants are in the building.
-Fortunately, there’s a huge choice of office space available and so always something for every type of business and the operator of the space is always on hand to make sure the shared services are clean and working as needed.
+For those sharing bathrooms, break rooms, kitchens, meeting rooms, and parking areas.
+Fortunately, there’s a huge choice of office space available and so always something for every type of business, and the operator of the space is always on hand to make sure the shared services are clean and working as needed.

 Meeting room access

 One of the common questions we hear is how are shared meeting rooms booked at Serviced Offices?
 To ensure meeting rooms are available when needed, most Serviced Offices have an online booking system and charge a small fee for usage.
-The charge incentivises people to only book what they need and ensure a fair availability of meeting rooms.
+The charge incentivizes people to only book what they need and ensures a fair availability of meeting rooms.